Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_lcl_stores.md

-# Staging Model: staging_lcl_stores
+# Staging Model: stg_lcl_stores

 ## Overview
-The `staging_lcl_stores` model extracts, cleans, and transforms raw store data from the POS system for LCL.
+The `stg_lcl_stores` model extracts, cleans, and transforms raw store data from the POS system for LCL.
 It sources data from the `raw_lcl_stores` table within the `pos` schema, renames key columns to more descriptive names, and derives a composite unique identifier.
 These transformations ensure that the data is standardized and ready for downstream analytical processing.

 ## Source Data
 - **Source Table:** `pos.raw_lcl_stores`